leta415/email-provider-server/README.md

 1. `git clone https://github.com/leta415/email-provider-server.git`
 2. `cd email-provider-server`
 3. Create a file called `.env` in the root directory of the repository.
 Inside the file, define the following variables.
 To use the Sendgrid email provider, keep the USE_POSTMARK value at 0.
 Otherwise, use the Postmark email provider, change the value to 1.
+Keep in mind if you change a value in `.env`, you must rerun `npm start`.

    ```bash
    SENDGRID_API_KEY=<replace_with_your_sendgrid_api_key>